Want to find your best material to start your college essay?

 The private and independent high schools have always required essays and multiple short answers.
 Again, you can prepare for the TYPE of questions you'll be asked, in advance.

-I work on sliding scales as needed, and hope to help every child who comes my way love themselves even more AND put their best foot forward.
-It’s not too early to get your prepositions in a row. 🙂
+I hope to help every child who comes my way love themselves even more AND put their best foot forward.
+It's not too early to get your prepositions in a row. ?

 Reach out.
 I love chatting about your kids.
-Free consults available at initial contact, or to get on my list for upcoming free parent webinars in fall on tackling the writing when the next cycle of admissions opens up.
+I offer 20 minute complimentary consults, and you can get on my list for upcoming free parent webinars on tackling admissions writing.

 Happy Parent Feedback